 Remonstrances allow a member to make a statement in protest (House Rule 1.01) -- no member may speak for longer then three minutes or for a second time, or yield time to another member.
 The motives or integrity of any member of the House or the Senate shall not be impugned (House Rule 4.01).

-(23) ADJOURNMENT
+(23)ADJOURNMENT

-The Speaker will recognize the Dean of the House (most senior member) to place the adjournment motion.
+The Speaker will recognize the Dean of the House (member with most seniority) to place the adjournment motion.